-Hand signals have been developed to provide a uniform means of communication between workers on the ground and equipment operators.
+Hand signals have been developed to provide a uniform means of communication between people on the ground and equipment operators.
 They are especially useful when noise, distance, or language barriers make voice communication difficult.

 There are eleven recognized hand signals found in ASAE Standard S351.
-They are illustrated in figures on the next two pages of this publication.
+They are illustrated in figures on the next page of this publication.

-- 1) Come to me.

-- 2) Move toward me.

-- 3) Move out.

-- 4) Start the engine.

-- 5) Stop the engine.

-- 6) This far to go.

-- 7) Stop.

-- 8) Speed up.

-- 9) Slow down.

-- 10) Lower equipment.

-- 11) Raise equipment.
+1) Come to me.
+2) Move toward me.
+3) Move out.
+4) Start the engine.
+5) Stop the engine.
+6) This far to go.
+7) Stop.
+8) Speed up.
+9) Slow down.
+10) Lower equipment.
+11) Raise equipment.